pengxy/SQuAD2_Analysis/README.md

 ## Statement
 **If you find this repository helpful, please press the star button.
-Moreover, if you would like to use or repost the content in this repository, please indicate the orignal author and source link.**
+Moreover, if you would like to use or repost the content in this repository, please indicate the original author and source link.**

 For official leaderboard, please refer to: [http://stanford-qa.com](http://stanford-qa.com)

 ## Disclaimer
-Any subjective comments in this repository only represents the idea of the owner (ymcui), and does not represent the claims of any organizations.
+Any subjective comments in this repository only represents the idea of the owner (ymcui), and do not represent the claims of any organizations.

 ## Contact